frankl1nzhu/voting-dapp/README.md

 ```

 5. Update the contract address in `.env` file with your deployed contract address.
 6. Start the application:

 ```bash
 npm start
 ```

-## Deployment

-### Deploying to Vercel

-1. Fork this repository to your GitHub account
-2. Go to [Vercel](https://vercel.com) and create a new project
-3. Import your forked repository
-4. Add the following environment variable in Vercel project settings:
-   - `REACT_APP_CONTRACT_ADDRESS`: Your deployed smart contract address

-### Environment Variables

-The following environment variables are required:

-- `REACT_APP_CONTRACT_ADDRESS`: The address of your deployed smart contract
-- `SEPOLIA_URL`: (Optional) Your Infura URL for Sepolia network
-- `PRIVATE_KEY`: (Optional) Your private key for contract deployment

 ## Usage